DUI Test Refusals in Philadelphia

 - The defendant has had their license suspended for DUI

 You will also be required to pay a restoration fee that depends on a number of factors.
 For example, a first-time chemical test refusal can result in a $500 reinstatement fee.
 If this is your third offense, the price will increase to $2,000.
 Multiple offenses will also result in the installation of an ignition interlock device on your vehicle for up to a year.
 This device requires a driver to submit to a chemical test before they can turn on their car.

 The criminal consequences for refusing a chemical test can vary.
 For example, if you refuse to take a blood test, the Commonwealth may use your refusal as evidence at your trial.
 They may state that you did not want to submit to chemical testing only because you knew you were drunk.
 This evidence can work against you and lead to increased penalties for your failure to cooperate.

-The penalties for a conviction for DUI in Pennsylvania will depend on several different circumstances.
+The penalties for a conviction for DUI involving a test refusal in Philadelphia will depend on several different circumstances.
 For example, if your blood alcohol concentration (BAC) was between .08 and .099%, you can be sentenced to six months of probation and a $300 fine for a first time offender.
 These penalties increase depending on the defendant’s BAC and their prior offenses.

 The most severe DUI penalties can result in a defendant receiving a possible maximum sentence of five years in prison and $10,000 in criminal fines.

-Our Philadelphia DUI Defense Attorney is Prepared to Represent You
+Our Philadelphia DUI Test Refusal Defense Attorney is Prepared to Represent You